Fears of rising tensions between Iran and US after oil tankers attacked

 "Suspicious doesn't begin to describe what likely transpired this morning," he wrote on Twitter.

-Mr Pompeo, hit back at the statement in his news conference — saying Mr Zarif "may think this is funny, but no one else in the world does".
+Pompeo, hit back at the statement in his news conference — saying Zarif "may think this is funny, but no one else in the world does".

 Russia was also quick to urge caution and officially denied the US accusations — saying no one should rush to conclusions about the incident or use it to put pressure on Tehran.